La Fanfarria del Capitán

-La Fanfarria del Capitán is an Argentine band formed in 2004 by Victoria Cornejo, Jerónimo Cassagne, and Francisco Mercado.
-Originally named Capitán Tifus, the band created a genre they call Fanfarria Latina, which combines rock, cumbia, ska, Balkan, and Latin rhythms.
+La Fanfarria del Capitán is an argentinean band formed in 2004 by Victoria Cornejo, Jerónimo Cassagne, and Francisco Mercado.
+The band created a genre they call Fanfarria Latina, which combines rock, cumbia, ska, Balkan, and Latin rhythms.

-The band has played around the world, specially in Europe and also in Russia, China, and Japan.
-They tour every year since 2011 and have been on the road up to 7 months non-stop.
+They have played around the world, specially in Europe and also in Russia, China, and Japan.
+They tour every year since 2011 and have been on the road up to 7 months non-stop, a record for independent bands.

-Since 2018, the band has grown in popularity due to their version of "Bella Ciao" popularized by the Netflix series La Casa de Papel.